 Dr Sandy Douglas is an academic clinician and holds a Wellcome Trust Postdoctoral Fellowship for Clinicians (i.e. Career Development fellowship).
 He i...

-Professor Gilbert has been a part of Oxford’s vaccine community since 1994, working closely with Professor Adrian Hill, Director of the Jenner Institu...
+Professor Gilbert holds the Saïd Professorship of Vaccinology and has been a part of Oxford’s vaccine community since 1994, working closely with Profe...